-SHORT-HAND AND TYPE-WRITING.-In two summers a teacher can prepare for a business position.
+Short-Hand and Type-Writing.-In two summers a teacher can prepare for a business position.
 The best system of short-hand is taught.
 The best machines for Type-writing are provided.
-Telegraphy is also taught.

 NATURAL SCIENCE.-Illinois teachers can prepare for First Grade license during the term.
 Many have done so, to their great delight.